Department of English

 English was always a subject I enjoyed in education.
 I love to write, so the opportunity to carry that on at university was always something that interested me.
 I originally applied to do Drama and English but decided to focus just on English.
 I chose Manchester Met because Manchester is such a great city with a vibrant student life - plus I’d heard positive things about the course.
 It seemed like a perfect fit!

-The BA (Hons) in English was thoroughly enjoyable and in no small part helped equip me with the skills I use today as Digital Communications Manager at Transport for London.
+The BA (Hons) in English was thoroughly enjoyable and in no small part helped equip me with the skills I use today as Internal Communications Manager at AXA UK.
 I particularly enjoyed the creative writing module because it gave me the chance to write journalistic pieces which really helped me understand my writing style.
 I also remember a 19th century American literature module that was very different yet fascinating.

 My time at Manchester Met helped me grow as a person.
 I would not have survived in the corporate world at the age of 18, but by the time I graduated, I was more aware of who I was and what I wanted to achieve.

 Be as innovative as possible and always look at how something can be done differently.
 Nothing is perfect and if you spot a way something can be improved, suggest it.
 Believe in yourself and have confidence; if you don’t believe in yourself nobody else will.